Palmer Luckey: Anduril Industries

-Luckey blogged that, "The idea of tying your real life to your virtual avatar has always fascinated me—you instantly raise the stakes to the maximum level and force people to fundamentally rethink how they interact with the virtual world and the players inside it."
+ModRetro

+In June 2024, ModRetro, founded by Luckey, released its first product, the ModRetro Chromatic, a handheld retrogaming device capable of playing original games designed for Game Boy, developed by Nintendo, launched in 1989.

 Public image

 In 2014, Luckey was described as "the face of virtual reality in gaming" and a celebrity among virtual reality enthusiasts; however, he does not consider himself to be a celebrity.
 He maintains a casual appearance, is frequently barefoot, and prefers sandals to shoes even at trade shows and events.

+In 2015, Luckey was featured on the cover of Time magazine in the article "The Surprising Joy of Virtual Reality", in an image that was widely ridiculed on the internet, raising questions as to whether the entire field of VR had been damaged.

-Luckey lives in a shared house with several others where they regularly play multiplayer videogames, and he typically wears casual clothes like shorts, T-shirts, Hawaiian shirts and sandals.
+In 2015, a Forbes article stated that Luckey lived in a shared house with several others where they regularly played multiplayer videogames and typically wore casual clothes like shorts, T-shirts, Hawaiian shirts, and sandals.

 The character Keenan Feldspar, played by Haley Joel Osment, who appeared on several episodes of the HBO TV show Silicon Valley in 2017, was speculated by some to be based on Luckey.
 Like Luckey, Feldspar is a young entrepreneur who became rich after selling his VR technology, and who tends to wear Hawaiian shirts.

-Political views
+Personal views

 In September 2016, Luckey stated he is a libertarian who had supported Ron Paul and Gary Johnson in past elections.
 Since then, he has become a prominent fundraiser for the Republican Party and Donald Trump.

+In a 2024 interview, Luckey described himself as a "radical Zionist".
+In interviews with both Centrale Magazine and Tablet, Luckey stated he intends for Israel to use Anduril's automated defense systems.

 Fundraising for Donald Trump

 In September 2016, Luckey donated $10,000 to an organization called "Nimble America" with the stated purpose of "educating the community on our ideals of America First, Smart Trade, Legal Immigration, and Ethical Behavior."
 Luckey offered to match further contributions from r/The_Donald users for 48 hours after the announcement.
-Luckey later issued an apology for any negative impact his actions had on public perception of Oculus, and stated that he acted independently, not as a representative of Oculus VR.
+Luckey later issued an apology, stating on his Facebook page, "I am deeply sorry that my actions are negatively impacting the perception of Oculus and its partners."
+He stated that he acted independently, not as a representative of Oculus VR.
 The Wall Street Journal later reported that Luckey had been pressured into making this statement as a condition of employment.

 In October 2020, Luckey hosted a fundraiser for Donald Trump at his home in Lido Isle, Newport Beach, with the president in attendance.
 The fundraiser had tickets ranging from $2,800 per person to $150,000 per couple, and there were gatherings both for and against President Trump in Newport Beach outside during the event.

+On June 8, 2024, Luckey co-hosted another fundraiser for Trump at the home of health insurance company co-founder John Word, where donors spent up to $100,000 per person to attend.